turingschool/front-end-curriculum/lessons/module-4/node.md

 mkdir messages && cd messages
 ```

-Auto-generate a `package.json` file with:
+Auto-generate a `package.json` file (with default "yes" to each of the standard questions) using:

 ```bash
 npm init --yes
 ```

-#### Requiring Built-in Modules
+#### Requiring Built-In Modules

 Node has an intentionally small standard library.
 The standard library is documented in the [Node API Documentation][apidocs].

 [apidocs]: http://nodejs.org/documentation/api/

-The standard library can be required from any Node.js program.
-You do not have to give a relative path.
+The standard library modules can be required from any Node program.
+You do not have to give a relative path of where the module lives on your local machine - all you need to do is require the module using the CommonJS `require` syntax.

 Today we'll want to include the HTTP and URL libraries:

 ``` js
 const http = require('http');